 My Button Story

 A little back story on this project.
 At the time I purchased the spring green silk noil, I also purchased two yards of cream basket weave silk noil for a coordinating blouse.
-(Special shout out to my favorite fabric store, CLOTH, in Boise, Idaho!)
 I then mixed some fabric paint to match the spring green silk.
 Using a four-inch wide brush, I painted the cream silk using large strokes of green and orange fabric paint.
 The blouse was perfect… but again, I could not find the right buttons to complete the look.

 So back to the wooden buttons.
 It was easy to find the right size, but the raw wood color was not acceptable.
 Then the little voice in my head came up with a great idea: paint the buttons!
 Painting on fabric is a sort of specialty of mine, so why note paint some buttons too?